cedricp/ddt4all/README.md

 2. **Try Different Baud Rates**: Use the connection test feature to try different speeds
 3. **Driver Installation**: Ensure device drivers are properly installed
 4. **Port Permissions**: Check port access permissions (Linux/macOS)

+#### **ELS27 V5 Specific Issues**
+If your ELS27 V5 is not detected:
+1. **Verify Driver Installation**: Ensure PyRen/Renolink drivers are properly installed
+2. **Check Device Manager**: Device should appear as COM port or USB Serial device
+3. **Try Different USB Ports**: Some ELS27 V5 units are sensitive to USB port selection
+4. **Manual Port Selection**: ELS27 V5 may appear as "FTDI", "CH340", or "CP210x" device
+5. **Test All Available Ports**: Use connection test on each COM port to find your device
+6. **CAN Pin Configuration**: ELS27 V5 uses CAN on pins 12-13 (configured automatically)
+7. **Baud Rate Testing**: Try 38400, 9600, and 115200 baud rates if auto-detection fails

 #### **WiFi Connection Issues**
 * **Format**: Use `IP:PORT` format (e.g., `192.168.0.10:35000`)